The Cerebral Subject: Brain, Self, and Body in Contemporary Culture

 Cooperation Partners:Institute for Social Medicine, State University of Rio de Janeiro, Brazil

-The goal of the project was to study the emergence, functioning and topography in contemporary culture of the idea, epitomized by the expression cerebral subject, that human persons are constituted essentially by their brains.
-The cerebral subject has innumerable materializations inside and outside philosophy, psychology and the neurosciences.
-Since the 1990s, new disciplines such as neurotheology, neuroeducation, neuroesthetics, neuropsychoanalysis, neuromarketing or neuroeconomics have advanced bold plans to reform the human sciences on the basis of neuroscientific knowledge.
+The goal of this group project was to study the emergence, functioning, and topography in contemporary culture of the idea, epitomized by the expression cerebral subject, that human persons are constituted essentially by their brains.
+The cerebral subject has innumerable materializations inside and outside philosophy, psychology, and the neurosciences.
+Since the 1990s, new disciplines such as neurotheology, neuroeducation, neuroesthetics, neuropsychoanalysis, neuromarketing, or neuroeconomics have advanced bold plans to reform the human sciences on the basis of neuroscientific knowledge.
 Driven by the availability of brain imaging technologies, they focus on the quest for neural correlates of behaviors and mental processes.
 The media has given them considerable room; it has eagerly reported on neuroscientific advances of alleged social import, and played a crucial role in turning brain scans into modern icons of personhood.
-Parallel to academic approaches, there is an expanding galaxy of beliefs and practices that go from learning how to draw or feel with one side of the brain, to various forms of neurohealthism, neuroascetics, neuroesotericism and neuroeschatology.
-The project approached these phenomena from different angles, mainly philosophical, historical, sociological and anthropological, and in reference not only to science and medicine, but also to extra-scientific ideas and practices that ultimately concern the self and the definition of the human being.
+Parallel to academic approaches, there is an expanding galaxy of beliefs and practices that go from learning how to draw or feel with one side of the brain, to various forms of neurohealthism, neuroascetics, neuroesotericism, and neuroeschatology.
+The project approached these phenomena from different angles, mainly philosophical, historical, sociological, and anthropological, and in reference not only to science and medicine, but also to extra-scientific ideas and practices that ultimately concern the self and the definition of the human being.